ctc837/ctc837.github.io/_posts/2016-11-6-Week-Eleven.md

 Overall, this course has been very challenging to me.
 I don't possess the same coding prowess that the other students possess.
 Going into the class, I had no experience in front-end development or building a website.
 As a result, I have learned a whole lot about a lot of different subjects.
 I am so thankful for my teammates for having their ability and skill to get the website going.

 I worked an internship doing software consulting this summer where I did agile development with scrum meetings and even used slack.
-This class does an excellent job of mimicking the real-life, real_world software development process.
+This class does an excellent job of mimicking the real-life, real-world software development process.
 I wouldn't be aware of it now had I not worked the internship but, looking back, taking this class BEFORE having a real world job would've been an incredibly beneficial experience.
 Regardless, I have learned an incredible amount in this class and am very thankful for having had taken it.

 ###### Learn from my mistakes